 Magnetic resonance imaging (MRI).
 This diagnostic procedure uses a combination of large magnets and a computer to produce detailed images of organs and structures within the body.

 Early detection of scoliosis is most important for successful treatment.
-Pediatricians or family physicians, and even some school programs, routinely look for signs that scoliosis may be present.
+Pediatricians or family healthcare providers, and even some school programs, routinely look for signs that scoliosis may be present.

-Specific treatment of scoliosis will be determined by your child's physician based on:
+Specific treatment of scoliosis will be discussed with you by your child's healthcare provider based on:

 Your child's age, overall health, and medical history